rajdeep44/git-practice/README.md

 - git merge   merge changes from one repository into another repository

-- merging means to bring changes from one repository into another
+- merging means to bring changes from one repository into another repository

 - fast forward merge happens when the target was branched from the current one and there are no new changesto the current branch since then